pebreo/pebreo.github.io/begin/Bonus3-most-challenging.md

 **However, it is important to acknowledge that this extreme level of difficulty is not for everyone.** The Souls games appeal to a specific audience, those who relish the thrill of overcoming seemingly impossible odds.
 For others, the relentless punishment can be frustrating and discouraging.
 It is a double-edged sword, offering immense satisfaction to some while alienating others.

 So how does a video game have anythibg to do with polyamory & ethical non-monogamy?
+Three things: overcoming the challenges can be rewarding, it requires much effort (be it time, money, psychological work), its not for everybody.

 **The tapestry of human connection is a complex and intricate one.** While most of us navigate the waters of love and intimacy with a single partner, there are those who choose to explore the uncharted territories of polyamory and ethical non-monogamy.
 These paths, while unconventional, offer a unique set of challenges and rewards.